 Oral Pathology Can Help Protect Your Health

 Oral pathology services at our Park City, UT, practice can benefit not only your smile, but also your overall health.
-Dr. Wade Peers and his staff provide oral cancer screenings, biopsies, salivary stone removal, and the excision of lesions, tumors, and cysts.
+Dr. Lifferth and his staff provide oral cancer screenings, biopsies, salivary stone removal, and the excision of lesions, tumors, and cysts.
 When necessary, he can coordinate with your other healthcare providers to determine the best solution for your needs.

 Oral Cancer Screenings

-Dr. Peers can perform an examination in order to determine if there are cancerous or precancerous conditions in your mouth.
+Dr. Lifferth can perform an examination in order to determine if there are cancerous or precancerous conditions in your mouth.
 When oral cancer is identified in the early stages, there is a greater chance of successful treatment.

 Serious oral health complications do not always present obvious symptoms, so the proper screenings are incredibly important.

 Patients at elevated risk of developing oral cancer are those who use tobacco products, drink alcohol regularly, experience significant sun exposure, or who have had a previous cancer diagnosis.
 However, oral cancer can develop even when elevated risk factors are not present, which is why it is important for adults to undergo regular oral cancer screenings, usually during every six-month checkup.

 When an oral cancer screening reveals an unusual sore or lesion, Dr. Lifferth can order additional tests.
 The cancer screening itself cannot detect which sores are cancerous, but a follow-up biopsy by Dr. Lifferth can test them for cancer.

 Tissue can be collected using several methods, such as an incision and removal of tissue, or by using a fine needle or syringe to gently extract the material to be tested.
 Dr. Lifferth will take care to ensure you are comfortable and safe during the entire process.